thiswillbeyourgithub/wdoc/DocToolsLLM/docs/USAGE.md

     * if using whisper to transcribe an audio file, this if the prompt given to whisper

+* `--deepgram_kwargs`:
+    * if using deepgram for transcription, those arguments will be used.

 * `--youtube_language`:
     * For youtube. e.g. `["fr","en"]` to use french transcripts if possible and english otherwise